thelukemccarthy/talks-and-workshops/blockchain-devloper-into/README.md

 # Blockchain Developer Intro Workshop

+Blurb:
+Have you ever wonder what's blockchain?
+Do you wonder what blockchain can actually be used for?
+Do you want to build something that can never be taken down?
+Then come to Blockchain SuperFriday!
+We will cover
+ 1. What is blockchain
+ 2. What you could and shouldn't use it for
+ 3. Build an application on the Ethereum and IPFS blockchains

 The following is a 3 hour workshop designed to introduce developers to blockchain and to creating a distributed app using Ethereum and InterPlanetary File System (IPFS)